-Oxfam has reached over 1.5 million people already with desperately needed food, water and shelter.
+Oxfam estimates it has reached over two million people in the past year with desperately needed food, water and shelter.
 But the scale of this emergency is staggering and we still urgently need your help.

-Out of a population of 22 million before the crisis, approximately half of all Syrians have been forced to flee their homes, including more than 4.5 million who have fled to neighbouring countries and are registered as refugees.
+Out of a population of 22 million before the crisis, more than half of all Syrians have been forced to flee their homes, including more than 5.6 million who have fled to neighbouring countries and are registered as refugees.
 Three-quarters of these refugees are women and children.

-More than 250,000 Syrians are estimated to have lost their lives.
-In Syria alone more than 13.5 million people are in need of humanitarian assistance such as water, food, and shelter.
+More than 400,000 Syrians are estimated to have lost their lives.
+In Syria alone, more than 13 million people are in need of humanitarian assistance such as water, food, and shelter.

 Millions of people both inside Syria and across the region are almost entirely dependent on aid, but the scale of need is outstripping the current capacity of humanitarian agencies to respond.
 The situation will continue to deteriorate unless increased funds for the humanitarian response are found.

-This is a human crisis of staggering proportions requiring continued support from the international community.
+This is a humanitarian crisis of staggering proportions requiring continued support from the international community.
 Even if the fighting ends, the Syrian people need long-term support to rebuild and recover from this crisis.
-This includes support to safe and secure places to live and job opportunities, so they can provide for their families and live in dignity.
+This includes support for safe and secure places to live and job opportunities, so they can provide for their families and live in dignity.

 Oxfam is on the ground in Syria, Lebanon and Jordan providing desperately needed emergency assistance.
-We’ve reached more than 1.5 million people with clean drinking water, hygiene and sanitation programs, as well cash and relief supplies such as blankets and stoves in winter and vouchers for hygiene supplies in summer.
+We estimate we have reached more than two million people in the past year with clean drinking water, hygiene and sanitation programs, as well cash and relief supplies such as blankets and stoves in winter and vouchers for hygiene supplies in summer.